jfrohlich/Fetal_MEG_Entropy/README.md

 # Dependencies
 ## The prinicipal scripts have a lot of dependencies!
 I've tried my best to list and describe as many as possible below ...

 ### Scripts (These include helper functions, my custom mods of native MATLAB functions, external code, etc.)
+### Note that many of these are publicly available external scripts!
+See code comments for proper attribution.

 - **betacdf.m:** Octave function, CDF of the beta distribution.
 - **betainv.m:** Octave function, quantile function of the beta distribution.